J-Morrison/J-Morrison.github.io/_pages/index.md

 #      url: "https://www.linkedin.com/in/morrisonjacob"
     - label: "Get In Touch"
       url: "mailto:jacob-morrison@outlook.com"
-excerpt: "Aspiring controls engineer interested in bridging the gap between control theory and machine learning"
+excerpt: "Aspiring controls/software engineer interested in bridging the gap between control theory and machine learning"
 intro:
   - excerpt: "Hey, welcome to my website!
-I'm Jacob and I recently completed a master's degree in Mechanical Engineering at the University of British Columbia with the Control Engineering Laboratory.
+I'm Jacob and I recently completed a master's degree in Mechanical Engineering at the University of British Columbia with the Control Engineering Laboratory where I focused on using machine learning techniques to improve control performance.
 Feel free to poke around to learn a little more about me."
 feature_row:
   - image_path: /assets/images/about.png
     title: "About"